jrojas7/Test_Project/README.md

 3. Verify that the email michael.lawson@reqres.in is in page 2 in https://reqres.in/ using GET https://reqres.in/api/users?page=2.

-There is nothing wrong with creating our own framework, an example of that could be Java + Selenium + Test NG (it takes you more time), but writing them on Serenity framework, is more easy.
+There is nothing wrong with creating our own framework, an example of that could be Java + Selenium + Test NG (it takes you more time), but writing them on Serenity framework reduce the amount of work, you just need to add the dependencies needed in the POM file.
 As a framework, Serenity give us the following advantages:
 - UI testing with Selenium.
 - API testing with Rest Assure